Data Model

 This allows the same schema to support arbitrary signal sets across different projects.

 See the Silver Layer ER Diagram for table relationships.
+For background on the design, see the Databricks blog post on revolutionizing car measurement data storage and analysis.

 Gold Layer (Output)